How to Use Yoast SEO: Initial Setup, Configuration and Tips

 Search engines examine the structure and quality of web pages before ranking them in the search engine results pages (SERPs).
 Well-structured and optimized websites are more likely to rank higher.
 Thus, it is important to refine your content for search engine optimization.

-Although WordPress has search engine-friendly functionality out-of-the-box, it doesn’t come with features needed to rank higher on the search results.
+Although WordPress CMS has search engine-friendly functionality out-of-the-box, it doesn’t come with features needed to rank higher on the search results.
 For this reason, a suite of SEO plugins is necessary to help your WordPress site perform better.

 Yoast SEO is one of the most prominent SEO solutions for WordPress.
 This plugin specializes in optimizing on-page SEO by suggesting several modifications to your content for better searchability.